apolopena/gitpod-laravel-starter/README.md

 In `starter.ini` there is a directive to change the version of Laravel.
 You should only change the version of Larvel before you create a new workspace.
 The laravel version directive is cached in the workspace image so changing it sometimes requires you to [break the Docker cache](#breaking-the-docker-cache)

 **Important**:
 - By default `gitpod-laravel-starter` uses the most recent version of Laravel.
-Currently this is version `8.*`
+Currently the most recent version of Laravel is `8.*`
 - There are exactly three supported values for the Laravel version directive: `8.*`, `7.*`, and `6.*`
 - Laravel will always use the most recent/stable minor and patch version for any major version